saucelabs/sauce-docs/docs/visual-testing/integrations/csharp.md

 Sauce Visual provides an library allowing integration with [WebDriver](https://www.selenium.dev/documentation/webdriver/).

-Sauce Visual plugin provides a library exposing a `VisualClient` object that provides actions:
+Sauce Visual plugin provides a library exposing a `VisualClient` class that provides actions:

 - `visualClient.VisualCheck()`: Takes a screenshot and send it to Sauce Visual for comparison.
 - `visualClient.VisualResults()`: Waits for all diff calculations to complete and returns a summary of results.